Our monthly newsletter is launching soon with the latest in money news, credit card offers + more ways to save

 The RBC Preferred Money Market Savings Account is a cross-border account that gives you a high return on interest and six free debits per month.
 This account offers a return of 0.2% interest on your savings and you won’t have to pay a monthly fee as long as you keep $1,000 in your account at all times..

 The RBC Preferred Money Market Savings Account allows you to earn a high interest rate on any balance you keep as savings.
 You’ll also get six free debits per month and your monthly fees will be waived as long as you keep $1,000 in your account at all times. account.

 This account also offers free RBC transfers between your Canadian and US accounts, along with unlimited deposits.
 Just be aware that you’ll have to pay a currency conversion rate every time you transfer money from CAD to US dollars.

 What are the benefits of the RBC Preferred Money Market Savings Account?

 The RBC Preferred Money Market Savings Account comes with a number of benefits:

-- No monthly fees with minimum balance.
-You won’t have to pay monthly fees as long as you account at all times.
+No monthly fees with minimum balance.
+You won’t have to pay monthly fees as long as you keep $1,000 in your account at all times. account at all times.